 Reorganizations can be either within or outside the context of a bankruptcy case.
 Outside the context of a bankruptcy case a business or an individual may try to workout formal agreements with several of its creditors in what is considered to be a reorganization.
 Within the context of a bankruptcy case, a Chapter 11 reorganization case allows a business or an individual with significant debts and assets to protect itself from its creditors while it concentrates on reorganizing its affairs.
 A Chapter 11 reorganization case requires the debtor to offer a plan of reorganization, which extends, and in some instances, reduces many of the debtor’s obligations.
 A Chapter 11 reorganization is an involved and potentially lengthy bankruptcy case and requires special knowledge and expertise.
 The Law Office of Ronald D. Weiss, P.C. has represented many businesses and individuals in Chapter 11 reorganization cases.

-The Potential Benefits of Bankruptcy as a Foreclosure Solution and the Role of Our Law Office – The Law Office of Ronald D. Weiss, P.C. regularly represents its clients before the United States Bankruptcy Court in Chapter 7, 13 and 11 bankruptcy cases, including in the filing and amending of numerous documents needed to proceed in bankruptcy.
+The Law Office of Ronald D. Weiss, P.C. regularly represents its clients before the United States Bankruptcy Court in Chapter 7, 13 and 11 bankruptcy cases, including in the filing and amending of numerous documents needed to proceed in bankruptcy.
 The Law Office of Ronald D. Weiss, P.C. represents bankruptcy clients in the Eastern District of New York (which has jurisdiction over Suffolk County, Nassau County, Queens County, Brooklyn, and Staten Island, NY) and in the Southern District of New York (which has jurisdiction over Manhattan, Bronx and Westchester County, NY).
 Chapter 7, 13 and 11 bankruptcy cases can effectively help a client deal with foreclosure issues, however, a bankruptcy case can be complex, and to effectively proceed in a bankruptcy case an individual should be represented by an experienced bankruptcy attorney.
 The Law Office of Ronald D. Weiss, P.C. can discuss and advise you about bankruptcy and how and whether it can help with your particular foreclosure situation.

 The Law Office of Ronald D. Weiss, P.C. regularly represents its Long Island and New York clients in Chapter 7, 13 and 11 bankruptcy cases before the United States Bankruptcy Court and can review with you issues relevant to your foreclosure matter and how a bankruptcy case may be of help in the foreclosure.